About the Project

 New York

-- The state has referenced ICER in DUB Board decisions related to cystic fibrosis treatments in creating a supplemental rebate target, interpreted by the media as the state saying the drug was “not worth its price.”
+- The state has referenced ICER in DUR Board decisions related to cystic fibrosis treatments in creating a supplemental rebate target, interpreted by the media as the state saying the drug was “not worth its price.”

 - The state referenced ICER’s assessment of migraine treatments on September 20, 2018.